yext/search-headless/docs/answers-headless.selectablefilter.md

 ## SelectableFilter interface

-A [Filter](./answers-headless.filter.md) with additional information, such as optional display name and whether it is or not selected.
+A [Filter](./answers-headless.filter.md) with additional information, such as an optional display name and whether or not it is selected.

 <b>Signature:</b>